proteinreport/proteinreport.org/content/events/advancing-cell-based-protein-fermentation-solutions/index.md

 weight: 5000
 uuid: 10294
 ---
-<p>As technology advances for cell based protein production , can it disrupt the global meat/seafood market?
-CMT has lined up a top panel of speakers/experts and promising start ups that will share new developments, advancing cell-based protein for commercial global production.</p>
+As technology advances for cell based protein production , can it disrupt the global meat/seafood market?
+CMT has lined up a top panel of speakers/experts and promising start ups that will share new developments, advancing cell-based protein for commercial global production.

-<p>Join us at this Hybrid conference in Singapore or Virtually.</p>
+Join us at this Hybrid conference in Singapore or Virtually.